apache/druid/docs/ingestion/schema-design.md

 You can have Druid infer the schema and types for your data partially or fully by setting `dimensionsSpec.useSchemaDiscovery` to `true` and defining some or no dimensions in the dimensions list.

-When performing type-aware schema discovery, Druid can discover all the columns of your input data (that aren't in the exclusion list).
+When performing type-aware schema discovery, Druid can discover all the columns of your input data (that are not present in the exclusion list).
 Druid automatically chooses the most appropriate native Druid type among `STRING`, `LONG`, `DOUBLE`, `ARRAY<STRING>`, `ARRAY<LONG>`, `ARRAY<DOUBLE>`, or `COMPLEX<json>` for nested data.
 For input formats with native boolean types, Druid ingests these values as longs if `druid.expressions.useStrictBooleans` is set to `true`